Olbee/google-dinosaur-ncurses-C-game/README.md

 # google-dinosaur-ncurses-game-on-C

-This is my first project in C.
+This is my first school project in C.
 This is a console game, which was created in December 2021.

 It has a terrible code, even for a first-time experience.